hughhan1/rtest/CONTRIBUTING.rst

-Contributing to Rustic
+Contributing to RTest
 ====================

-Thank you for your interest in contributing to Rustic!
+Thank you for your interest in contributing to RTest!
 This document provides guidelines for contributors.

 Getting Started
 ---------------